 Sign up for a Cooking Class

 Still need an idea for a new hobby for you and your hubby?
 "Cooking is a skill that new couples can find useful throughout their lives together," says Samuels.
 Taking a culinary class together should be fun but also a good excuse to learn how to make dishes that you can prepare for one another years into the future.

 Host Your First Dinner Party

 Now that you've tried a new thing or two, time to find a joint passion project.
 Devoting some of your free time to a nonprofit in need not only feels good but it can have a lasting impact on your community.
-Figure out what causes you care about as a couple—be it animals or underprivileged children or the homeless—and work as a team to help a local organization realize its goals or raise funds.
+Figure out what causes you care about as a couple—be it animals or ending homelessness—and work as a team to help a local organization realize its goals or raise funds.

 Give Thanks as a Couple

 "The first year of marriage can often be challenging enough without adding more challenges to it!" says Stacey Agin Murray, a professional organizer and author of The Organized Bride's Thank-You Note Handbook.
 But one hurdle you should try leaping over together is penning those countless thank-you cards.
 "Create a feeling of collaborative gratitude that allows a 50/50 split of post-wedding thank-you note writing responsibilities," Murray says.

 For some, this might meant the bride writes notes to her friends and family while the groom tackles his as they work side-by-side.
 Or, one person may have beautiful handwriting while the other has a way with words.

 Find Fun Routines